How to Record and Produce a Customer Testimonial Video

 All that goes away with a good collaboration platform, designed exclusively for video.

 At Thoughtcast Media, we involve our project manager, our editor, and our clients in the review process.
 This eliminates the inefficiency and potential inaccuracy of having the project manager miscommunicate client instructions to the editor.
+We wrote more about nailing the review process here.

-To DIY or Not to DIY?
-That Is the Question
+To DIY or not to DIY?
+That is the question.

 The cost and complexity of shooting quality video are dropping every day.
 The quality that can be achieved with nothing more than the smart phones in our pockets, would have been quite costly to reproduce ten years ago.